-Bartle Frere State School has a mobile computer lab which is equipped with laptop computers, desktop computers and Ipads.
+Bartle Frere State School has a mobile computer lab, which is equipped with 1:1 laptop computers for all students in years Prep- 6, desktop computers and Ipads.
 Technologies are used to assist learning and enhance student outcomes in literacy, numeracy, science, technology and all other Key Learning Areas.

-- Differentiation of Learning for students with disabilities: Clicker Docs, Clicker Sentences and Notability - STEM development of coding and programming through digital technology - Research information for all KLAs - Gather data and digital images - Prepare and present information using generic software applications including Microsoft Word, Excel, PowerPoint and iMovie - blogs and Publisher - Share information using email and blogs - Online learning forums such as, Reading Eggs, Mathletics and Typing Tournament - Staff use computers and peripherals and prepare student work, enhance lessons and record and report student progress
+- Differentiation of Learning for students with disabilities: Clicker Docs, Clicker Sentences and Notability - STEM development of coding and programming through digital technology - Research information for all KLAs - Gather data and digital images - Prepare and present information using generic software applications including Microsoft Word, Excel, PowerPoint and iMovie - blogs and Publisher - Share information using email and blogs - Online learning forums such as, Reading Eggs, Mathletics and Typing Tournament - Staff use computers and peripherals and prepare student work, enhance lessons and record and report student progress - Students also participate in digital technology through our robotics club